newism/lg.add_sitename.ee_addon/README.md

 Support
 -------

-Technical support is available primarily through the ExpressionEngine forums.
-Leevi Graham and Newism do not provide direct phone support.
+Technical support is available primarily through the [ExpressionEngine forums][ee_forums].
+[Leevi Graham][lg] and [Newism][newism] do not provide direct phone support.
 No representations or guarantees are made regarding the response time in which support questions are answered.

-Although we are actively developing this addon, Leevi Graham and Newism makes no guarantees that it will be upgraded within any specific timeframe.
+Although we are actively developing this addon, [Leevi Graham][lg] and [Newism][newism] makes no guarantees that it will be upgraded within any specific timeframe.

 License
 ------